Virgula0/LeakerSearcher2.0/README.md

                    |____\___\__,_|_\_\\___||_|   |___/\___\__,_|_| \__||_||_\___||_|
  ```
 ## What's new in this version?
-· The main important feature: It's available for or operating systems.
+· The main important feature: It's available for all operating systems.

 · All operation are excecuted parallely in order to speed up the search.